Francis Bacon (artist): Auction value

 The Popes and large triptychs, in their time, commanded the highest prices at auction.
 By 1989 Bacon was the most expensive living artist after one of his triptychs sold at Sotheby's for over US$6 million.
 In 2007, actress Sophia Loren consigned Study for Portrait II (1956) from the estate of her late husband Carlo Ponti at Christie's.
 It was auctioned for the then record price of £14.2 million ($27.5 million).

 In 2008, the Triptych, 1976 sold at Sotheby's for €55.465 million ($86.28 million), then a record for a work by Bacon and the highest price paid for a postwar work of art at auction at the time.
 In 2013, Three Studies of Lucian Freud sold at Christie's New York for $142.4 million, surpassing both Triptych and 1976 in auctioned value, the record for the highest auction price of a work of art at that time, surpassing the fourth version of Edvard Munch's Scream.
 Leonardo da Vinci's Salvator Mundi later sold for a higher price.

+In 2020, his Triptych Inspired by the Oresteia of Aeschylus (1981) sold for $84.5 million, confirming the enduring high valuation of his large-scale triptychs and intimate portraits, several of which now rank among the most expensive post-war artworks ever sold.